Affordable Pass Program (APP) - What Is It?

 How to Apply?

-APP Applications are available at the Windsor International Transit Terminal, 300 Chatham Street West (at Church) and at the Transit Centre, 3700 North Service Road East (at Central).
+APP Applications are available at the Windsor International Transit Terminal, 300 Chatham Street West.

 Along with the APP application form, applicants will need to submit proof of their eligibility.
 All applications must be signed and dated by the primary applicant and their spouse.